Why did you send a fire truck when I called for an ambulance for medical assistance?

 Contact the Shenandoah County Department of Fire and Rescue at (540) 459-6167 or via email.

 Will I get a bill for an ambulance or fire truck that responded to my home?

-No. No Shenandoah County resident will recieve a bill for EMS servcices.
+No. No Shenandoah County resident will receive a bill for EMS services.